KevinMeldau/sei_front/README.md

 # sei resources manager  🗄

 ATTN: All sei-perseverance student.
 We have a treat for you.
-Our app allows user allow you to login and find all unit video recording and lessons with a click of a button.
+Our app allows users to login and find all unit video recording and lessons with a click of a button.

 ## Technologies Used ⚙️